vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/026/25_sa_tvaM.md

 title = "25"

 +++
-Ge takes apáḥ for ápaḥ ‘work’, but this seems arbitrary.
+Geldner takes apáḥ for ápaḥ ‘work’, but this seems arbitrary.
 I tr. it as the acc. pl. ‘waters’ it appears to be.